jimc/linux/Documentation/admin-guide/dynamic-debug-howto.rst

     open 0	# reset [#default_dest]_ for next user

-   CMD_BLK

-NOTES:
+   DRM_CMD_BLK

-This CMD_BLK example uses +T (not =T) to enable pr_debugs to tracefs.
-Doing so preserves all other flags, so you can independently use +p for syslog, and customize the shared prefix-flags per your personal whim (or need), knowing they're not changed later by an =_.
+This example uses +T (not =T) to enable pr_debugs to tracefs.
+Doing so preserves all other flags, so you can independently use +p for syslog, and customize the shared prefix-flags per your personal whim (or need), knowing they're not changed later spuriously.

-Dyndbg's support for DRM.debug also uses ``+p`` & ``-p`` to toggle each DRM_UT_* class by name, without altering any prefix customization you might favor.
+NB: Dyndbg's support for DRM.debug uses ``+p`` & ``-p`` to toggle each DRM_UT_* class by name, without altering any prefix customization you might favor and apply.

-This example also does explicit +T:<name> labeling more than strictly needed, because it also mostly follows a linear open-then-label pattern, and could rely upon [#last_good_open] state maintenance.
+This example also does explicit ``+T:<name>`` labeling more than strictly needed, because it also mostly follows a repeating "open then label" pattern, and could rely upon [#last_good_open] being set.
 The afterthought provides a counter-example.

-Conversely, the other pattern is:

-  open x; open y; open z # followedby ; +T:x ; +T:y ; +T:z # as needed.
+Trash is handled by labelling and disabling certain traffic, so its never collected.
+This will waste a trace instance, but it will stay empty.
+NB: the ``-T:trash`` disables the flag, but sets the label.

-The extra ``open 0`` commands at the start & end of the CMD_BLK explicitly manipulate the [#last_good_open], since ``open 0`` never fails.
+The extra ``open 0`` commands at the start & end of the DRM_CMD_BLK explicitly manipulate the [#last_good_open], since ``open 0`` never fails.
 This defensive practice prevents surprises when the next user reasonably expects the "0" default, enabling to the global trace-buf.